borutainfo/star-rating-bundle/README.md

 ```
 {{ someInteger|rating(5, "fa-3x") }}
 ```
-If you want the smallest size use "fa-norm" (in font awesome, this would be the same as not providing an size class); providing no size argument sets the font size to 25px which is somewhere in between "fa-lg" and "fa-2x".
+If you want the smallest size use "fa-norm" (in font awesome, this would be the same as not providing a size class); providing no size argument sets the font size to 25px which is somewhere in between "fa-lg" and "fa-2x".
 To customize the size, feel free to override the css.

 License
 =======
 This bundle is under the MIT license.
-See the complete license in the bundle:
+See the complete license in the bundle: LICENSE
-    LICENSE